erikdson/assistant-endpoint/README.md

 # Figma Make + OpenAI API Backend

 A minimal Node.js Express backend for securely proxying chat requests to the OpenAI Assistant API.
-Only for prototyping purposes.
+Only for prototyping purposes and testing.

 ## Running locally